 Extra cost of consumption

 While there are some applications in which users do not want updated on a regular basis, studies have shown that most users prefer small, frequent upgrades to large, infrequent ones.
 The salient characteristic, of course, is the level of disruption to the user.
-If the consumption by the user is small enough, they won’t mind it.
+If the cost of consumption by the user is small enough, they won’t mind it.
 Most objections to upgrades are due to the effort required by the user to do the upgrade.

 The potential return of staged delivery